-Breast milk is the only food or drink your baby needs for the first 6 months.
-Health Canada recommends breastfeeding your baby until he/she is at least 2 years of age.
+Breast milk is the only food your baby needs for the first 6 months.
+Continue to offer breast milk until your baby is 2 years and older.

 - It is the safest and healthiest food for babies.